-As there are so many variables at this time, caution must be exercised in respect of all interest rate forecasts.
 The interest rate forecast for Bank Rate is in steps of 25 bps, whereas PWLB forecasts have been rounded to the nearest 10 bps and are central forecasts within bands of + / - 25 bps.
+They will continue to monitor events and will update their forecasts as and when appropriate.